Skip to content

 Pyrope garnet

-Out of all the types of garnet gemstones, pyrope is the only one that’s practically always red in natural specimens.
-The red can range from incredibly vibrant to deep dark red – depending on its precise composition – and often resembles a ruby, which makes it highly desirable.
+Of all the types of garnet gemstones, pyrope is the only one that's practically always red in natural specimens.
+The red can range from incredibly vibrant to deep dark red – depending on its precise chemical composition – and often resembles a ruby, which makes it highly desirable.

 There are rare cases where a piece of pyrope ends up colourless.
 When this occurs, it's an incredibly valuable version of the stone, primarily because a specimen of that nature isn't found often.